dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/03_exercise_three/index.md

-## Monaco HOT - Exercise Two - Download config
+## Exercise Three - Download config

 In this exercise we will show you how you can use Monaco to download an existing environment's configuration.
 This is particularely handy if you already have a lot of configuration that you want to use to start storing it in a repository, or if you want to have some sample configuration.